Updated December 2014

 - 1 Morton County physician serves as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- 3 high school students in Morton County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
+- 3 high school students in Morton County participated in activities duringthe 2013-2014 school year that encouraged them to consider careers in health care, math and science.
 These events were hosted by University of Kansas Area Health Education Center.

-- Morton County is part of the Southwest Medical Education Network with Randall Fahrenholtz, MD, a resident of Tribune, serving as the Medical Education Director.
+- Morton County is part of the Southwest Medical Education Network with Thomas Koksal, MD, a resident of Garden City, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce